Hadwiger–Nelson problem: Lower and upper bounds

 The fact that the chromatic number of the plane must be at least four follows from the existence of a seven-vertex unit distance graph with chromatic number four, named the Moser spindle after its discovery in 1961 by the brothers William and Leo Moser.
 This graph consists of two unit equilateral triangles joined at a common vertex, x.
 Each of these triangles is joined along another edge to another equilateral triangle; the vertices y and z of these joined triangles are at unit distance from each other.
 If the plane could be three-colored, the coloring within the triangles would force y and z to both have the same color as x, but then, since y and z are at unit distance from each other, we would not have a proper coloring of the unit distance graph of the plane.
 Therefore, at least four colors are needed to color this graph and the plane containing it.
 An alternative lower bound in the form of a ten-vertex four-chromatic unit distance graph, the Golomb graph, was discovered at around the same time by Solomon W. Golomb.

-The lower bound was raised to five in 2018, when computer scientist and biologist Aubrey de Grey found a 1581-vertex, non-4-colourable unit-distance graph.
+The lower bound was raised to five in 2018, when computer scientist and biogerontologist Aubrey de Grey found a 1581-vertex, non-4-colourable unit-distance graph.
 The proof is computer assisted.
 Mathematician Gil Kalai and computer scientist Scott Aaronson posted discussion of de Grey's finding, with Aaronson reporting independent verifications of de Grey's result using SAT solvers.
 Kalai linked additional posts by Jordan Ellenberg and Noam Elkies, with Elkies and (separately) de Grey proposing a Polymath project to find non-4-colorable unit distance graphs with fewer vertices than the one in de Grey's construction.
 As of 2021, the smallest known unit distance graph with chromatic number 5 has 509 vertices.
 The page of the Polymath project, Polymath (2018), contains further research, media citations and verification data.

 The upper bound of seven on the chromatic number follows from the existence of a tessellation of the plane by regular hexagons, with diameter slightly less than one, that can be assigned seven colors in a repeating pattern to form a 7-coloring of the plane.
 According to Soifer (2008), this upper bound was first observed by John R. Isbell.